Tspectr-e/Pragmata/README.md

-This is a copy version of our project.
+This is a copy version of our project.<br/>
 Check this repositories for the main project: https://github.com/saged-sama/Pragmata

 ## Pragmata